cogentcore/core/goal/GPU.md

 > Pointer-based access of global variables is not supported in GPU mode.

 You have to use _indexes_ into arrays exclusively.
 Thus, some of the data structures you may need to copy up to the GPU include index variables that determine how to access other variables.
 TODO: do we need helpers for any of this?

+# Examples

+A large and complex biologically-based neural network simulation framework called [axon](https://github.com/emer/axon) has been implemented using `gosl`, allowing 1000's of lines of equations and data structures to run through standard Go on the CPU, and accelerated significantly on the GPU.
+This allows efficient debugging and unit testing of the code in Go, whereas debugging on the GPU is notoriously difficult.

+# TODO

 ## Optimization